riscv-software-src/riscof/docs/source/commands.rst

 -----

 This command is used to generate a database YAML file for all tests available in the test-suite.
-The commands requires the following inputs from the cli:
+The commands requires the following inputs from the CLI:

 - suite: The test suite path for which database needs to be generated.
 - work-dir: path to the working directory where all artifacts need to be dumped.
 Defaults to